bomonike/bomonike.github.io/nft.md

 * Blockchain: A decentralized distributed ledger that allows peer-to-peer (p2p) transactions secured by cryptographic algorithms and consensus mechanisms.
 * Consensus mechanism: A way to ensure that the transaction is valid without the need for a central authority, and that there is no double-spending.
 * Cryptocurrency: A digital token exchanged on blockchain using cryptographic algorithms to secure the p2p transaction.

+* DeFi = decentralized finance
+* DEX = Decentralized Exchange
 * Double-spending: The possibility for one party to 'copy-and-paste' and 're-use' an electronic transaction (e.g., payment).

+* ERC-20
+* ERC-721
+* ERC-721A
+* ERC-1155

 * Miners/validators: Network participants dedicated to validating transactions and avoiding double-spending.
 * Permissionless blockchain: Blockchain protocol that allows anyone to join the network.
 * Permissioned blockchain: Blockchain protocol that requires authorization to join the network.

+* SBT = Soulbound Token: A token that is bound to a specific owner, preventing them from transferring or destroying the token.
 * Smart contract: Software program that waits for triggers to automatically execute instructions to transfer blockchain tokens.
 * Token: The digital representation of a 'unit of possession' that can be exchanged between parties.
 * Valid transaction: Parties are certain that the exchange has happened and cannot be neglected.

 ## The first NFT trades ever